aleoswap-labs/aleoswap/README.md

 ### transfer_from

-`transfer_from` is used to transfer of tokens from other accounts.
+`transfer_from` is used to transfer public tokens from other accounts.
 - It is similar to the ERC20 transfer_from, but with an additional `token_id` parameter.

 Function: